 My name is Theo Cullen-Mouze.
-I am an 18 year old school striker, climate activist and writer from an offshore island off the West coast of Ireland called Clare Island.
+I am a 20 year old school striker, climate activist and writer from an offshore island off the West coast of Ireland called Clare Island.
+At the moment I am studying and living in Freiburg, a city in the Black Forest in Germany.
+I am in my first year of Liberal Arts and Sciences at the University of Freiburg there.

 Although as a young person growing up in the 21st century I have always been aware of the climate crisis, the fact that I could have a voice had eluded.
 It was only after I watched Greta Thunberg’s excellent speech at the COP24, and I was given a copy of Mary Robinson’s book Climate Justice that I realized that as a teenager I could have an impact and a voice.